 Pat O’Sullivan, CIO Business Platforms explains: “With Temenos, Allied Irish Bank is working to streamline business credit onto a single platform to deliver a modern, flexible solution that will provide business credit capabilities to all AIB’s customers.
 With Temenos, we are consolidating disparate systems, and removing complex, manual processes, which in turn reduces cost, and it enables us to rapidly respond to our customer demands and enhance our service.
 This is one of the most fundamentally important and strategic programs underway at AIB and is at the center of our ambition to transform the bank.”

 AIB chose Temenos because of the referenceability of its core banking in the marketplace, the functionality, and the very rich and very flexible product capability that would work to bridge any gaps.
-The first phase of the 4 years modernization project is related to the business and corporate accounting and the release one bilateral loans went live within 12 months.
-In 2022 the bank’s main focus is SME lending and delivering a very rich digital product to its customers.
-In the coming two years, AIB will be more involved in corporate syndication to deliver rich financial capabilities to its customers with the support of Temenos.
+The first phase of the 4 years modernization project is related to the business and corporate accounting.
+AIB went live with Release One for Bilateral Loans 11 months after signing.
+AIB current focus is on SME lending and delivering a very rich end-to-end digital product for their customer.
+In 2024 and 2025, AIB will be more involved in corporate syndication to deliver rich financial capabilities to its customers with the support of Temenos.

 “For us culture, and basically making sure a program’s purpose resonates with all the people involved, I would call out as really critically refreshing in our experience with Temenos.
 The culture of the team that Temenos has, working with us, is impressive.”Pat O’Sullivan, CIO Business Platforms at Allied Irish Bank